 For more than 20 years, Fresh Energy has transformed widely held economic and environmental ideas into smart energy policy.
-Currently, our efforts are concentrated in six key areas: retiring coal plants, regulating carbon pollution, improving our transportation and the built environment, expanding transmission for renewable energy, and increasing clean energy and energy efficiency.

 The way we currently use energy—in our buildings, our manufacturing facilities, our generation, our lighting and appliances, and our transportation—could be far more efficient.
 Efficiently using our energy—using less energy while getting more from it by being smarter about the way we use it—would create jobs, save consumers and businesses money, and reduce energy consumption, cutting demands on our electric system and making us more energy independent.
 Fresh Energy pursues greater energy efficiency through smart legislation, improvements to current laws, better regulations, savvy financial strategies, market-friendly policies, and working with utility partners and service providers to increase energy efficiency implementation.